TommyBspeed/weatherDashboard/README.md

 # weatherDashboard

-My goal is to make a weather dashboard that will contain a search prompt to populate city, and show a 5 day forecast for that city along with a readout of the weather today for the city with info for temp, humidity, UV index and wind.
+This Weather Dashboard is a simple app that contains a search prompt to populate city, and show a 5 day forecast for that city along with a readout of the weather today for the city with info for temp, humidity, UV index and wind.

-## Currently struggling to get the API key to work properly.
-Work in progress.

 GitHub repo link: https://github.com/TommyBspeed/weatherDashboardg